-Includes (a) the cash portion of the annual retainer paid to non-employee directors, and (b) the annual retainer paid to each Chairperson of our Board Committees and to our Presiding Independent Director.
+- Includes (a) the cash portion of the annual retainer paid to non-employee directors, and (b) the annual retainer paid to each Chair of our Board Committees and to our Presiding Independent Director. - Represents the grant date fair value of (a) the Company Common Stock awarded to our non-employee directors as part of their annual retainer, and (b) shares of restricted stock granted to each non-employee director.

 The grant date fair value of stock awards is computed in accordance with ASC Topic 718.
-For a discussion of the valuation assumptions, see Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
+For a discussion of the valuation assumptions, see Note 15 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.

-The number of shares of Common Stock covered by outstanding (unvested) stock awards held by each non-employee director at December 31, 2017 are set forth below:
+The number of shares of Common Stock covered by outstanding (unvested) stock awards held by each non-employee director at December 31, 2018 are set forth below:

+Outstanding (Unvested)

-Name Outstanding (Unvested) Restricted Stock Awards
+Name Restricted Stock Awards

 William H. Turner 1,000

 Pamela Forbes Lieberman 1,000

-Patrick McClymont 1,250
+Patrick McClymont 1,000

 Joseph W. McDonnell 1,000

 Alisa C. Norris 1,000

 Frederick D. Sturdivant 1,000

 Richard S. Ward 1,000

 Roger M. Widmann 1,000

+John P. Gethin 1,129

-No directors held option awards outstanding at December 31, 2017.
+No directors held option awards outstanding at December 31, 2018.